robin-raymond/zax.io/functions.md

     // ...
 }

-func3 final := func1 | func2      // func3 takes a `String` and returns a `String`
+// func3 takes a `String` and returns a `String` func3 final := func1 >> func2

-func4 final := func3 | func1      // func4 takes a `String` an returns an `Integer`
+// func4 takes a `String` an returns an `Integer` func4 final := func3 >> func1

+// bind four functions together in a longer chain func5 final := func1 >> func2 >> func1 >> func2

 // calling func4() actually calls func1(func2(func1()))
 value : Integer = func4("5")
 ````

-##### Functions input / output binding with `except`
+##### Functions input / output composition with `except`

-Input and output binding with `except` requires a function prototype with output arguments which include the `except` keyword on the returned values.
+Input and output composition with `except` requires a function prototype with output arguments which include the `except` keyword on the returned values.
 Without this prototype declaration, the `except` clause would not know where to place the potential `except` result and in which order.

 A full prototype can be defined, or many of the types and variable names can be implied.
 The names of output return variables are defaulted to the name of the last calling function in the chain, or the name of the `except` variable.
 If two except variables become defaulted with the same name because of `except`, an `except-ambiguous` error is issued by the compiler.
 If two (or more) `except` results become combined to the same output argument type which have different defaulted `except` names, the first except name in the chain becomes the defaulted name.